-The Melancholy expresses little need for and, as true introverts, they tend to shy away from social contact.
+As true introverts, the Melancholy tend to shy away from social contact.
 A Supine does not express much need for much social contact either; however, their need is VERY great!
 Like the Sanguine, they have a great need for social relationships.
-They look like they “don’t” want it but effectively hide their needs and expect you to read their mind.
+They look like they “don’t” want it, but because they can effectively hide their needs, they expect others to read their minds.
 And if you fail to read their mind correctly, they will be “hurt.”

 Supines have a great desire to serve others.
 They possess an inborn gentle spirit.
 As youngsters, they are often tormented and abused by other children.
 They are typically slow to fight back.
 Instead, they tend to internalize their anger and hurt, believing they deserve the treatment they receive.

-Dependability, ability to enforce “the policies” set by others, and to serve those they follow, their caretakers, with absolute loyalty.
+Supines are very dependable.
+They have the ability to enforce “the policies” set by others, and to serve those they follow.
+They are caretakers, with absolute loyalty.
 A Supine will always be inclined to seek out others' advice when trying to decide.
-Supines feel very inadequate and consider themselves incapable of making a good decision on their own.
+Supines feel very inadequate and consider themselves incapable of making good decisions on their own.
 They may seek out the counsel of several and become quite confused if they receive differing opinions.

-They are prone to aggressive disorders, open dependence, and are defensive against loss of position.
-Having weak willpower, a tendency to feel powerless and feel they are at the mercy of others, they have such an intense need to serve others.
+They are prone to aggressive disorders, and open dependence, and are defensive against loss of position.
+Having weak willpower, a tendency to feel powerless, and feeling they are at the mercy of others.
+They have an intense need to serve others.
 They often become “natural born victims.”
 Other temperament types may view the Supine as a dominating individual.
 By all outward appearances, they are.
-But the truth is that they are manipulating others into taking care of them, and do not want the responsibility of actual decision making.
+But the truth is that they are manipulating others into taking care of them, and do not want the responsibility of actual decision-making.